 2. Hard reset the phone by key combinations and see if this solves the issue otherwise

-If above method does not work for you somehow then you may also try following similar methods to flash a Nokia phone
+You may also try following similar methods to flash a Nokia phone

-Flashing Nokia phones using JAF
+Flashing Nokia phones using JAF software

 Flashing Lumia/Windows phones using Windows Device Recovery Tool